 How to Prepare for an Inspection

-- Ensure appropriate personnel are onsite during all shifts to meet with an inspector.
+- Confirm appropriate personnel are onsite during all shifts to meet with an inspector.

 - Keep all required records, documents, and procedures up-to-date and ready for review.

-- Ensure all monitoring equipment (pH meters, pH chart recorders, flow meters, etc.) is working properly.
+- Confirm all monitoring equipment (pH meters, pH chart recorders, flow meters, etc.) is working properly.

 Sanitary Sewer Program Overview